Support and Resistance Trading Guide

 False Breakouts

-At the right of the chart, price runs from the low end of consolidation and after a small battle as indicated by long lower shadows, price pops the resistance area at the black arrow.
+At the right of the chart, the price runs from the low end of consolidation, and after a small battle as indicated by long lower shadows, the price pops the resistance area at the black arrow.

 After a brief consolidation, hopeful bulls see the end is near and the second huge momentum candlestick indicates the probability of other shorts entering the market and bulls finally exiting their position.